virtualvasu/virtualvasu/README.md

 - 👋 Hi, I’m @virtualvasu
 - 👀 I’m interested in Web development and blockchain.
-- 🌱 I’m currently learning MERN stack, DSA.
+- 🌱 I’m currently learning MERN stack, DSA, solidity and Bitcoin Core.
-- 💞️ I’m looking to collaborate on Web dev projects.
+- 💞️ I’m looking to collaborate on Web dev and blockchain related projects.
 - --------------------------

 # 🌐 Connect with me: